shariq1989/cookbook/content/recipe/jerk_chicken_fricassee.md

 ### ABOUT THIS MEAL

-You will absolutely love this jerk chicken fricassee, also called Jamaican brown stew.
-It gets it name from the rich, brown color of the dish.
+You will love this jerk chicken fricassee, also called Jamaican brown stew.
+It gets its name from the rich, brown color of the dish.

 #### What main ingredients do I need for this meal?

-* Jerk Seasoning
+* Jerk Seasoning: I use this homemade combination of spices for my jerk chicken recipes, but you could also go the store-bought route.

-* Chicken Thighs: I use bone-in and skin-on chicken thighs because they are high in flavor and full of fat.
+* Chicken Thighs: I use bone-in and skin-on chicken thighs.
 You can use boneless thighs, chicken legs, or a combination.

-* [Gochujang](https://amzn.to/3al2a8Y): Gochujang is not a typical ingredient used in fricassee, but I used it in place of the more traditional ketchup.
+* [Gochujang](https://amzn.to/3al2a8Y): Gochujang is not a common ingredient in a fricassee, but I use it in place of the more traditional ketchup.

 #### What equipment do I need to make this recipe?